 Ed. note: This article is periodically updated to reflect the current price of most valuable coins.

-In Coleccionistas de Monedas, we fight against the misinformation surrounding the world of coins on the web.
-For this reason, our articles are written 100% by people (not AI), and we link to all sources and references for coin prices, so you can have real, updated, and reliable information.
+In Coleccionistas de Monedas, we fight against the misinformation surrounding the world of coins on the Internet.
+For this reason, our articles are entirely written by people, not AI or other automated systems.
+Additionally, we link to all sources and references for coin prices, with the goal of providing you with real, updated, and reliable information.

 Whether you have a 1923 Peace dollar or you are interested in buying one, in this article we will inform you of its value and what factors influence a higher or lower price.
 Factors such as conservation, mints, and errors can greatly determine the auction price at a numismatic auction.